Is your iPad not showing up in Sidecar? As per reports, the problem occurs during both wireless and wired connections.

-Side Note: While there is a complex workaround to use Sidecar even on an unsupported Mac, I don’t want to recommend it to a normal user as it doesn’t work most of the time.
-So, there is no point in bringing into the discussion.
+Note: While there is a complex workaround to use Sidecar even on an unsupported Mac, I don’t recommend it to a normal user as it doesn’t work most of the time.
+So, there’s no point in bringing it into the discussion.

 Apple has made two-factor authentication a must for most new features like Messages in iCloud and Approved.
-Expectedly, the story isn’t different for Sidecar either.
-So, if you had turned off 2FA, make sure to enable it to use Sidecar.
+Sidecar is no exception to this rule.
+So, if you’ve turned off 2FA, make sure to enable it so you can use Sidecar.

-On Your iPad: Open Settings → Profile photo aka avatar → Password & Security → Two-Factor Authentication.
-Now, ensure that it’s enabled.
+On Your iPad: Open Settings → Profile photo (avatar) → Password & Security → Two-Factor Authentication.
+Now, ensure it’s enabled.

 For Sidecar to work, both of your devices have to be on the same Wi-Fi connection.
-Besides, it also requires Bluetooth and Handoff to be enabled on the iPad and Mac.
-If you are facing the problem even after checking off these essential boxes, try turning off/on Wi-Fi, Bluetooth, and Handoff.
-And also restart your devices.
+It also requires Bluetooth and Handoff be enabled on your iPad and Mac.

 Disable Wi-Fi and Bluetooth